Summary

 Prohibited Harassment

-Also prohibited are unwelcome sexual advances, requests for sexual favors and other verbal or nonverbal behavior or physical contact of a sexual nature (regardless of how the overture is communicated).
+Also prohibited are unwelcome sexual advances, requests for sexual favors and other verbal or nonverbal behavior or physical contact of a sexual nature (regardless of how the overture is communicated), whether it occurs one time or as a repeated act or pattern of behavior and whether it occurs in person, virtually, or via electronic device, social media or other means.

 It is important to understand that:

-• Inappropriate conduct may involve individuals of the same or opposite sex and is prohibited regardless of sex, gender identity or whether the individual submits to it or rejects it.
+• Inappropriate conduct, harassment, sexual harassment may involve individuals of the same or different sex or gender and is prohibited regardless of sex, gender identity or whether the individual submits to the overture or rejects it.

-• Harassment and/or inappropriate conduct are often defined by the impact to the recipient rather than by the intent of the person causing the offense.
+• Harassment, sexual harassment and/or inappropriate conduct are often defined by the impact to the recipient rather than by the intent of the person causing the offense.

 Inappropriate behavior will not, therefore, be excused or justified by claiming that it was unintentional or humorous or because it occurred under the influence of alcohol or other substances.